 Drill down a level and it’ll be clear to most that the tension between domestic energy demand and exports will create a systemic problem that renewables advocates are desperate to keep out of policy discussions.

-Specifically, the more wind and solar we deploy for domestic electricity generation, the more firming back-up power we need.
-And the more hydrogen we need to firm up unreliable wind and solar, the less we can export.
+Specifically, the more wind and solar deployed for domestic electricity generation, the more firming back-up power needed.
+And the more hydrogen directed to firm up unreliable wind and solar, the less we can export.

 This is easy to imagine.
 The current domestic-export supply-demand dynamic in the natural gas market has driven up domestic gas prices.

-And the moment you depart from using ‘spare’ renewable capacity and build dedicated wind and solar capacity the cost of ‘green’ hydrogen skyrockets.
+And the reliance on ‘spare’ renewable capacity sees the cost of hydrogen skyrocket.

 On the other hand, ‘brown’ hydrogen can be scaled to provide dedicated, cost-effective hydrogen production on a reliable, scheduled basis to meet export contracts, without threatening domestic back-up supplies.

-Ideally, if we insist on increasing intermittent forms of energy generation, any ‘spare’ electricity production should be directed to hydrogen production for domestic firming.
-This assumes alternatives such as pumped hydro aren’t cheaper forms of firming.
+Ideally, if we insist on increasing intermittent forms of energy generation, any ‘spare’ electricity production, which would otherwise be curtailed, should be directed to storage for firming, as intermittency is a direct cost of wind and solar.